Philippe734/Simple.NFS.GUI/README.md

 ![youhou](https://cloud.githubusercontent.com/assets/24923693/21691776/43084e80-d37a-11e6-9571-5c6c60c19964.gif)

-I'm the author of the famous VPN Lifeguard.
-If you want to reward my work, or thank me, then you can [donate](http://vpnlifeguard.blogspot.fr/p/faire-un-don.html) a few dollars [HERE](http://vpnlifeguard.blogspot.fr/p/faire-un-don.html) and I'll be very happy!
+If you want to reward my work, or thank me, then you can donate a few dollars on my main old website [HERE](http://vpnlifeguard.blogspot.fr/p/faire-un-don.html) and I'll be very happy!

 [![download][2]][1]